Rafale deal controversy: Allegations of favouritism

 In November 2017, Congress leader Randeep Surjewala alleged that HAL was bypassed in the Rafale contract and questioned the presence of Anil Ambani in France during Modi's announcement to acquire 36 fully built aircraft.
 He also alleged that the necessary government approvals were not obtained before the formation of joint venture between Dassault Aviation and Reliance Defence Limited.
 Congress vice-president Rahul Gandhi accused Indian prime minister Narendra Modi of dropping the requirement of licensed manufacture by the state-owned Hindustan Aeronautics Limited to ensure that the privately owned Reliance Defence Limited obtained an offset contract from Dassault.

 Anil Ambani's Reliance Defence Limited denied the allegations by Surjewala and released a statement that he was present as a member of Indo-French CEO Forum.
 The statement added that no government approvals were required for foreign investments of up to 49%.
 Reliance also threatened to sue Congress if the allegations were not withdrawn.

 Defence minister Nirmala Sitharaman denied the allegations and said that transfer of technology to HAL would not be economically feasible in a smaller contract for 36 aircraft, which was an emergency purchase to make up for a decade-long delay.
 She said that no government approvals were required for the joint venture between two private companies.
 Air Chief Marshal Birender Singh Dhanoa also denied the allegations and added that technology would be transferred to DRDO.
 French government officials also rejected the allegations, saying that the offset contracts would be handed by four companies including Dassault and 500 companies would benefit in total.

-Investigation in France

-On 14 September 2022, Mediapart reported that French judges are leading an investigation into claims of corruption in the Rafale deal.
-However, after four months of search at the headquarters of the French defence and aviation group, investigators were refused access by France's Ministry of the Armed Forces and the Ministry of Foreign Affairs to classified documents related to the contract negotiations.